lee-dohm/code-smells/README.md

 The book [Anti Patterns][antipatterns] by William J. Brown *et al* is another book that describes the same kinds of phenomena.
 While the Anti Patterns book came out over a year prior to Refactoring, I think the term "code smell" is better recognized.
 So that is what I will use as the overarching term for these degenerate code templates.

+This list is specifically written with a header for each smell to enable linking.
+One can simply craft a link with an anchor target of the rule name in lower case with hyphens instead of spaces to link to a specific rule.
+For example: `https://github.com/lee-dohm/code-smells#duplicate-code`

 All page numbers are from [Refactoring][refactoring] unless otherwise noted.

 ## Why Ruby for the Code Examples?